Chat with us, powered by LiveChat

 Factors That Can Contribute to Sobriety Fatigue

-Even after you’ve completed withdrawal, you may still struggle with sobriety exhaustion.
-Here are a few other reasons to explain why does quitting alcohol make you tired:
+Even after you’ve completed withdrawal, you may still struggle with sobriety fatigue.
+Here are a few other reasons to explain why you may still feel fatigue after quitting alcohol:

 • Insomnia is common in early recovery.
 As your body continues to heal from the damage inflicted on it by alcohol, you may have a difficult time getting to sleep and staying asleep.
 This can understandably lead to a persistent state of exhaustion.